 A descendent of Indian parents, Sonu was born and educated in England, with some periods of his studies spent in Nigeria and Switzerland.
 He is an alumnus of Eton College and Oxford University, where he received an MA in English Literature.

-Consultant, journalist, and editor, Jonathan B. Tourtellot specializes in sustainable tourism and destination stewardship.
-He originated the concept of geotourism, defined by National Geographic as "tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents."
-He founded and ran National Geographic's Center for Sustainable Destinations for nine years.
-There, he instituted the Geotourism MapGuide program and the landmark Destination Stewardship surveys published in National Geographic Traveler, 2004-2010.
-He continues to serve as Geotourism Editor for Traveler and Portal Editor for www.DestinationCenter.org.
+Consultant, journalist, and editor, Jonathan specializes in sustainable tourism and destination stewardship.
+He originated the concept of geotourism, defined via National Geographic as "tourism that sustains or enhances the geographical character of a place—its environment, culture, aesthetics, heritage, and the well-being of its residents."
+He founded and for nine years ran National Geographic's Center for Sustainable Destinations, which continues today as the independent Destination Stewardship Center, www.DestinationCenter.org.
+He instituted and ran the landmark Destination Stewardship surveys published in National Geographic Traveler, 2004-2010.
+He speaks frequently at international conferences and is a designated National Geographic Explorer.
 His consulting firm is Focus on Places LLC.

 Kathy Van Ness is the General Manager/COO of the legendary and luxurious Golden Door Resort in Southern California.
 She brings with her three decades of experience in brand development and management in luxury and fashion to her role.